-If you're 18-35 years old you could volunteer overseas for 10-12 weeks with International Citizen Service (ICS)
+If you're aged 18 – 35, you could volunteer for 10 – 12 weeks with the UK Government-funded International Citizen Service (ICS).

 The ICS programme launched in 2011 and since then nearly 40,000 young people have volunteered across the world.

 92% of partners involved in ICS have said that their organisation is better able to bring positive change.

 74% of ICS volunteers say the experience has been very useful for their career development.